ziningwang-econ/ziningwang-econ.github.io/_pages/research.md

 ## Working Papers

-**Buying Stability: Civil Service Quotas and Elite Co-optation in Imperial China**
+**Buying Stability: Civil Service Quotas and Elite Co-optation in Imperial China**, with Se Yan, July 2026
-with Se Yan
-July 2026

-**The Daughters of Disaster: Famine, Gender Preferences, and Cohort Sex Ratios in China**
+**The Daughters of Disaster: Famine, Gender Preferences, and Cohort Sex Ratios in China**, *reject and resubmit at Journal of Population Economics*
-May 2026

-**Disaster Legacies and Financial Risk-Taking**
-with Wenbo Jia, Zhengkai Yang, and Se Yan
+**Disaster Legacies and Financial Risk-Taking**, with Wenbo Jia, Zhengkai Yang, and Se Yan
-August 2026

 ## Work in Progress

-**Witches in the Market: Commercialization and Social Order**
-with Xiao Han and Zhengkai Yang
+**Witches in the Market: Commercialization and Social Order**, with Xiao Han and Zhengkai Yang